dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

 An example of the logging properties file can be found in the SimpleDBM distribution.

+The additional properties that are specific to the network server are described below:

+network.server.host
+  DNS name or ip address of the server

+network.server.port
+  Port on which the server is listening for connections

+network.server.sessionTimeout
+  The session timeout in milliseconds.
+If a session is idle for longer than this duration, it will be closed.
+Any pending transaction will be aborted.

+network.server.sessionMonitorInterval
+  The frequency (in seconds) at which the server checks for idle sessions.

+network.server.selectTimeout
+  The network server uses the select() facility to poll for network requests.
+Rather than blocking indefinitely, it uses the specified timeout value.
+This allows the server to wake up every so often; the default value of 10000 milliseconds is fine and need not be changed.

 To create your new database, invoke SimpleDBM Network Server as follows:

   java -jar simpledbm-network-server-0.0.1-ALPHA.jar create <properties file>